 Another very important aspect is the pH level.
 CO2 injection will lower your pH if you have soft water (water hardness).
 Keep a close eye on the pH during the first hours of a CO2 injection, or until it is leveled.

 Nitrogen, calcium, magnesium, sulfur, potassium and phosphorus (macronutrients) are needed in larger amounts.
 Iron, zinc, cobalt, manganese, and others are needed in smaller amounts (micronutrients).
 Macronutrients are usually in ample supply in the aquarium water, micronutrients have to be added from time to time, and are best placed into the substrate.

 Water changes of about 20% every other week will replenish the macronutrients.
 You should add macronutrients only if you have undetectable levels over an extended period of time, as most plants can store nutrients for later use. (aquatic plants)

 Airstones and pumps will lower CO2 levels through a chemical reaction.
 Plants should provide enough oxygen for your aquarium, eliminating the need for an additional source of oxygen such as an air pump.
 Surface turbidity will also deplete CO2, which means not every filter type is best suited for a planted tank.

 Undergravel filters are not recommended either, because of the difficulty to clean and more importantly because UGF’s will oxygenize the substrate.
 This will make some nutrients unavailable for the plants, since theycan take up nutrients more easily under oxygen free conditions.

 Compare the temperature requirements between your fish and plants.
 80 degrees F is usually to hot for plants to flourish.

-Appropriate lighting, suitable substrate, and a CO2 level of 10-20 ppm should make for flourishing plants.
-If the plant growth is not adequate, adjusting one of these factors can do wonders.
+Appropriate lighting, a suitable substrate, and CO2 levels of 10-20 ppm should make for flourishing plants.
+If plant growth is not adequate, adjusting one of these factors can do wonders.